 How to get to Le Clos Barrat

 Having to bring your own transportation does not particularly mean that you have to bring your home as well.
 Although many visitors prefer to do so.
-Le Clos Barrat is a camping after all.
-61 spacious camping spots are at your availability to put down your camper, caravan, mobile home, tent or even wigwam if you wish.
-One of the things we like a lot about Le Clos Barrat is that the 10 hectare domain is divided in several different camping sections.
+Le Clos Barrat is a campsite after all.
+61 spacious camping spots are at your availability to put down your camper, caravan, mobile home, tent, or even wigwam if you wish.
+One of the things we like a lot about Le Clos Barrat is that the 10-hectare domain is divided into several different camping sections.

-Also important to mention is that several of the camping spots and all of the sanitaries are easily accessible for those who with reduced mobility.
+Also important to mention is that several of the camping spots and all of the sanitary blocks are easily accessible for those with reduced mobility.

 What to do at Le Clos Barrat

-Within the first hour after our arrival we were introduced to Ger, who happened to play the guitar at the bonfire that evening.
+Within the first hour after our arrival, we were introduced to Ger, who happened to play the guitar at the bonfire that evening.
 Next thing we knew we were drinking wine and listening to his songs and talking to others.
 It didn’t take long before we were talked into participating at the music quiz the evening after.
-Something we can strongly recommend by the way, those quizes are lots of fun.
-Then there were the communal dinners, the morning yoga sessions and who knows what else is going to be organised during the summer.
+Something we can strongly recommend, by the way, those quizzes are lots of fun.
+Then there were the communal dinners, the morning yoga sessions, and who knows what else is going to be organized during the summer.
 Those events might have the purpose to entertain you, to us they mostly were a way to get to know a bunch of lovely naturists.

 Around Le Clos Barrat

 Being located at the border of the Lot region and the Dordogne region, Le Clos Barrat is the perfect basis for visiting these wonderful parts of southern France.
-Castles, bastides and chateaux enrich the landscape and the orchards and vineyards take part of the breath taking scenery.
-There’s definitely not a shortage in cultural, historical and natural places to visit.
+Castles, bastides, and chateaux enrich the landscape and the orchards and vineyards take part in the breathtaking scenery.
+There’s definitely not a shortage in cultural, historical, and natural places to visit.

-The very near area of Le Clos Barrat is great for walking and cycling through forests, fields and vineyards.
+The very near area of Le Clos Barrat is great for walking and cycling through forests, fields, and vineyards.
 Several trails can be found in the region and some even start very nearby Le Clos Barrat.
-Check out the maps in the info stand at the camping or ask the staff for inside tips.
+Check out the maps in the info stand at the campsite or ask the staff for inside tips.

 Staff of Le Clos Barrat

 Yolanda and Johan have bought Le Clos Barrat when its name didn’t mean all that much anymore in the naturist community.
-We have no experience with the camping before their arrival, so we can not judge.
-But from the stories of regular visitors we can only conclude one thing: If it wasn’t for Yolanda and Johan, Le Clos Barrat would probably not have been celebrating its 40th birthday soon.
-They have put their hearts and souls in this camping and are still doing everything they can to give it back its deserved glory.
+We have no experience with the campsite before their arrival, so we can not judge.
+But from the stories of regular visitors, we can only conclude one thing: If it wasn’t for Yolanda and Johan, Le Clos Barrat would probably not have been celebrating its 40th birthday soon.
+They have put their hearts and souls in this campsite and are still doing everything they can to give it back its deserved glory.